1MikeMakuch/growwin/README.md

-# growwin - Because pointer devices are just wrong.
+# growwin - scripts to arrange and resize Mac desktop windows via keyboard shortcuts

 * Applescripts to increase size of window on one edge with keyboard shortcuts (without mouse)